 Unknown to either side at Saratoga, General Lincoln and Colonel John Brown had staged an attack against the British position at Fort Ticonderoga.
-Lincoln had collected 2,000 men at Bennington by early September.^[51] Brown and a detachment of 500 men captured poorly defended positions between Ticonderoga and Lake George, and then spent several days ineffectually bombarding the fort.
-These men, and some of the prisoners they freed along the way, were back in the American camp by September 29.[53]
+Lincoln had collected 2,000 men at Bennington by early September.
+[52] Brown and a detachment of 500 men captured poorly defended positions between Ticonderoga and Lake George, and then spent several days ineffectually bombarding the fort.
+These men, and some of the prisoners they freed along the way, were back in the American camp by September 29.
+[53][54]

-In the American camp the mutual resentment between Horatio Gates and Benedict Arnold finally exploded into open hostility.
+In the American camp, the mutual resentment between Horatio Gates and Benedict Arnold finally exploded into open hostility.
 Gates quickly reported the action of September 19 to the Congress and Governor George Clinton of New York, but he failed to mention Arnold at all.
 The field commanders and men universally credited Arnold for their success.
 Almost all the troops involved were from Arnold's command and Arnold was the one directing the battle while Gates sat in his tent.
 Arnold protested, and the dispute escalated into a shouting match that ended with Gates relieving Arnold of his command and giving it to Benjamin Lincoln.
 Arnold asked for a transfer to Washington's command, which Gates granted, but instead of leaving he remained in his tent.
-[54] There is no documentary evidence for a commonly recounted anecdote that a petition signed by line officers convinced Arnold to stay in camp.^[55]
+[55] There is no documentary evidence for a commonly recounted anecdote that a petition signed by line officers convinced Arnold to stay in camp.
+[56]

 During this period there were almost daily clashes between pickets and patrols of the two armies.
-Morgan's sharpshooters, familiar with the strategy and tactics of woodland warfare, constantly harassed British patrols on the western flank.^[56]
+Morgan's sharpshooters, familiar with the strategy and tactics of woodland warfare, constantly harassed British patrols on the western flank.[57]

-As September passed into October it became clear that Clinton was not coming to help Burgoyne, who put the army on short rations on October 3.[57]
+As September passed into October it became clear that Clinton was not coming to help Burgoyne, who put the army on short rations on October 3.[58]
 The next day, Burgoyne called a war council in which several options were discussed, but no conclusive decisions were made.
 When the council resumed the next day, Riedesel proposed retreat, in which he was supported by Fraser.
 Burgoyne refused to consider it, insisting that retreat would be disgraceful.
-They finally agreed to conduct an assault on the American left flank with two thousand men, more than one third of the army, on October 7.^[58] The army he was attacking, however, had grown in the interval.
-In addition to the return of Lincoln's detachment, militiamen and supplies continued to pour into the American camp, including critical increases in ammunition, which had been severely depleted in the first battle.^[59] The army Burgoyne faced on October 7 was more than 12,000 men strong^[2] and was led by a man who knew how much trouble Burgoyne was in.
-Gates had received consistent intelligence from the stream of deserters leaving the British lines, and had also intercepted Clinton's response to Burgoyne's plea for help.[60]
+They finally agreed to conduct an assault on the American left flank with two thousand men, more than one-third of the army, on October 7.[59]
+The army he was attacking, however, had grown in the interval.
+In addition to the return of Lincoln's detachment, militiamen and supplies continued to pour into the American camp, including critical increases in ammunition, which had been severely depleted in the first battle.
+[60] The army Burgoyne faced on October 7 was more than 12.000 men strong [21] and was led by a man who knew how much trouble Burgoyne was in.
+Gates had received consistent intelligence from

+12,000 men strong[2] and was led by a man who knew how much trouble Burgoyne was in.
+Gates had received consistent intelligence from the stream of deserters leaving the British lines and had also intercepted Clinton's response to Burgoyne's plea for help.[61]